Dallas Cowboys vs. New England Patriots NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - New England and its opponents have not yet combined to score more than 50.5 points in a game this season.

-- The combined points per game average of the two teams, 53.2, is 2.7 points above Sunday's over/under.
+- The combined points per game average of the two teams, 53.2, is 2.7 points greater than Sunday's over/under.

-- This contest's over/under is 8.7 points above the 41.8 these two squads combine to surrender per game this season.
+- These two squads combine to allow 41.8 points per game, 8.7 fewer than this contest's over/under.

-- The Cowboys and their opponents have scored an average of 52.6 points per game in 2020, 2.1 more than Sunday's total.
+- Cowboys games this season feature an average total of 52.6 points, a number 2.1 points higher than Sunday's over/under.

-- The 43.7 PPG average total in Patriots games this season is 6.8 points fewer than this game's over/under.
+- The 50.5 over/under in this game is 6.8 points above the 43.7 average total in Patriots games this season.

 Cowboys stats and trends

-- Dallas has played five games, with five wins against the spread.

-- The Cowboys have been favored by 3.5 points or more three times this season and are 3-0 ATS in those contests.
+- This season, the Cowboys have won ATS in each of their three games as a favorite of 3.5 points or more.

-- Dallas' games this year have hit the over four times in five opportunities (80%).
+- Dallas' games this year have eclipsed the over/under four times in five opportunities (80%).

-- Dallas is 5-0 against the spread and 4-1 overall in games when it puts up more than 18.4 points.
+- When Dallas scores more than 18.4 points, it is 5-0 against the spread and 4-1 overall.

 - The Cowboys have five giveaways this season, while the Patriots have six takeaways.